ssteja698/bhagavad-gita-lessons/README.md

 # Bhagavad Gita Lessons

 A Progressive Web App (PWA) designed to deliver daily, bite-sized spiritual lessons from the Bhagavad Gita in Telugu, covering all 18 chapters in a format that blends visual storytelling and guided reflection.
+Features videos from Pranavananda Das channel.

 ## 🌟 Features